 Effective June 29, 2020, Express Scripts Canada is providing claims processing services for the mental health benefit.
 Providers are encouraged to enrol and send their claims directly to Express Scripts Canada so that clients do not pay fees at the point of service.
-Please refer to the mental health page on the Express Scripts Canada website for the mental health regional fee grids.
+Please refer to the Mental Health Counselling Regional Fee Grids available on the Express Scripts Canada NIHB provider and client website.

 - 1.0 Introduction